lateralblast/just/README.md

 This is intended to provide a template for writing shell scripts.
 It gathers some arguably good and bad practices I've acquired over the years to handle command line arguments and inline documentation.

+There are two versions of this script:

+just.sh - a template that should would with most sh/bash compatible shells

+just.bash - a template that uses bash 4.0 and greated features like associative arrays

 Goals
 -----